Andyroid0/incantation/README.md

     <img src="img/incant-mascot-readme.png" alt="incantation mascot" />
 </div>

+### - A simple git TUI to replace the others.

-### We're only just beginning.
+### ❗️ We're only just beginning.
 Email me if you have interest in contributing (email address in profile.)